Facebook restricts the ability to monitor political ads, report says

 Facebook said the change came as a result of its limiting third-party plug-ins from accessing unauthorized data from the social network, even though WhoTargetsMe gets permission from its users.

 "We regularly improve the ways we prevent unauthorized access by third parties like web browser plugins to keep people's information safe.
-This was a routine update and applied to ad blocking and ad scraping plugins, which can expose people's information to bad actors in ways they did not expect," Facebook spokesperson Beth Gautier said in an emailed statement.
+This was a routine update and applied to ad blocking and ad scraping plugins, which can expose people's information to bad actors in ways they did not expect," Facebook spokesperson Beth Gautier said Monday in an emailed statement to CNET.

 Last summer, Facebook created its own publicly viewable election ad database for the US and Brazil, showing all of a given advertiser's previous ads, the amount spent and the demographics the ads targeted.
 The company expanded the database to the UK in October, and it announced plans Monday to bring the service to the rest of the EU in late March, before the European parliamentary elections